-5. Opening Darwin's black box.
+5. Opening Darwin’s Black Box

 "Darwin was ignorant of the reason for variation within a species," writes Lehigh University biochemist Michael Behe in his book Darwin's Black Box, "but biochemistry has identified the molecular basis for it."1 There were other things that Darwin did not know.
 For example, Darwin assumed that the cell was like a primitive blob of protoplasm that could easily evolve new biological functions.
 As Behe explains, "To Darwin, then, as to every other scientist of the time, the cell was a black box. ...
 The question of how life works was not one that Darwin or his contemporaries could answer."2